aredn/documentation/arednGettingStarted/node_admin.rst

 ^^^^^^^^^^^^^^^^^

 Your node's DHCP server will provide routes to its LAN devices so they can access any available networks.
 A default route is required for WAN access, and that is provided automatically if **LAN to WAN** is *enabled* as discussed above.
 However, some LAN devices (such as certain IP cameras) may not support DHCP option 121, so they will require a default route in order to access the mesh network.
 Setting this value to ``enabled`` will provide a default route to those devices.
 If a LAN device is connected to two networks at once, such as an Ethernet connection to your node as well as a wifi connection to a local served agency network, care should be taken to understand how the device will deal with default routes for more than one network.
 The default value is ``disabled`` and you should not enable it unless you have a special reason to do so.

+Mesh Internet Router
+^^^^^^^^^^^^^^^^^^^^

+This option is ``enabled`` by default and allows other nodes to route their Internet-bound traffic through your node.
+In some circumstances you may wish to restrict traffic which is bound for the Internet.
+Setting this switch to ``disabled`` prevents the node from routing any non-AREDN® traffic, so this node cannot be used in any part of the path to get to the Internet.
+The node itself will only be able to access the Internet if it has a local connection on its WAN interface or if *DtD to WAN* is provided by a DtD connected local node.

 Custom firewall rules
 ^^^^^^^^^^^^^^^^^^^^^